 1.2.1.
 Option Securities.
-For the purposes of covering any over-allotments in connection with the distribution and sale of the Firm Securities, the Company hereby grants to the Underwriters an option to purchase up to [] additional shares of Common Stock, representing fifteen percent (15%) of the shares of Common Stock sold as part of the Class A Units and the shares of Common Stock issuable upon conversion of the Preferred Stock sold as part of the Class B Units in the offering, and/or up to [] additional Warrants, representing fifteen percent (15%) of the Warrants sold as part of the Class A Units and the shares of Common Stock issuable upon conversion of the Preferred Stock sold as part of the Class B Units in the offering, and/or up to [] additional Warrants, representing fifteen percent (15%) of the Warrants sold as part of the Class A Units and the Warrants sold as part of the Class B Units, from the Company (the "Over-allotment Option").
-Such [] additional shares of Common Stock are hereinafter referred to as "Option Shares," and the [] additional Warrants are hereinafter referred to as "Option Warrants", and collectively referred to as "Option Shares," and the [] additional warrants are hereinafter referred to be paid per Option Warrant shall be \$[].
-The purchase price to be paid per Option Warrant shall be \$[].
+For the purposes of covering any over-allotments in connection with the distribution and sale of the Firm Securities, the Company hereby grants to the Underwriters an option to purchase up to [ ] additional shares of Common Stock, representing fifteen percent (15%) of the shares of Common Stock sold as part of the Class A Units and the shares of Common Stock issuable upon conversion of the Preferred Stock sold as part of the Class B Units in the offering, and/or up to [ ] additional Warrants, representing fifteen percent (15%) of the Warrants sold as part of the Class A Units and the Warrants sold as part of the Class B Units, from the Company (the "Over-allotment Option").
+Such [ ] additional shares of Common Stock are hereinafter referred to as "Option Shares," and the [ ] additional Warrants are hereinafter referred to as "Option Warrants", and collectively referred to as "Option Securities".
+The purchase price to be paid per Option Share shall be \$[ ].
 The Firm Securities, the Option Shares and the Option Warrants are hereinafter referred to collectively as the "Public Securities."
-The offering and sale of the Public Securities is hereinafter referred to as the Offering."
+The offering and sale of the Public Securities is hereinafter referred to as the 'Offering."

 1.2.2.
 Exercise of Option.
 The Over-allotment Option granted pursuant to Section 1.2.1 hereof may be exercised by the Representative as to all (at any time) or any part (from time to time) of the Option Shares and/or Option Warrants within 45 days after the effective date (the "Effective Date") of the Registration Statement (as defined in Section 2.1.1 below).
 The Underwriters shall not be under any obligation to purchase any Option Shares and/or Option Warrants prior to the exercise of the Overallotment Option.
 The Over-allotment Option granted hereby may be exercised by the giving of oral notice to the Company from the Representative, which must be confirmed in writing by overnight mail or facsimile or other electronic transmission setting forth the number of Option Shares and/or Option Warrants to be purchased and the date and time for delivery of and payment for the Option Shares and/or Option Warrants (the "Option Closing Date"), which shall not be later than two (2) full Business Days after the date of the notice or such other time as shall be agreed upon by the Company and the Representative, at the offices of Representative Counsel or at such other place (including remotely by facsimile or other electronic transmission) as shall be agreed upon by the Company and the Representative.
-If such delivery and payment for the Option Shares and/or Option Warrants, subject to the terms and conditions set forth herein, (i) the Company shall become obligate to sell to the Underwriters the number of Option Shares and/or Option Warrants specified in such notice and (ii) each of the underwriters, acting severally and not jointly, shall purchase that portion of the total number of Option Shares and/or Option Warrants then being purchased as set forth in Schedule 1 opposite the name of such Underwriter.
+If such delivery and payment for the Option Shares and/or Option Warrants does not occur on the Closing Date, the Option Closing Date will be as set forth in the notice.
+Upon exercise of the Over-allotment Option with respect to all or any portion of the Option Shares and/or Option Warrants, subject to the terms and conditions set forth herein, (i) the Company shall become obligated to sell to the Underwriters the number of Option Shares and/or Option Warrants specified in such notice and (ii) each of the Underwriters, acting severally and not jointly, shall purchase that portion of the total number of Option Shares and/or Option Warrants then being purchased as set forth in Schedule 1 opposite the name of such Underwriter.